egandavidpatrick-del/project-navigator/README.md

 ## The interesting part: Enola

-Navigator uses optimistic record locking to prevent conflicting edits.
+Navigator uses optimistic record locking to prevent conflicting edits or deletes.
 Because browser sessions can terminate unexpectedly, locks can become orphaned.

 <b>Enola is a C# Windows client paired with a hidden Windows Service designed to recover those locks automatically.</b>